magfinn/Refactor-for-Horiseon-Home-Page/README.md

 1. Make the code more accessible for readers with disabilities.
     * Added accessible alt attributes to all images and icons.
 This allows assistive technologies to describe images and icons.

-    * Replaced custom class-defined elements with standard HTML elements such as <header><footer><section><nav>.
+    * Replaced custom class-defined elements with standard HTML elements such as header, footer, section, and navigation.
 This allows the computer to better relay information through assistive technologies.
-2. Increase search-engine optimization of website:
+2. Increase search-engine optimization of website.
     * Added alt attributes to images and icons as key words and descriptions that can be searched.
     * Updated title of webpage to increase SEO and navigation to website.
-3. More concise and efficient code
+3. Create more concise and efficient code.
     * Ordered HTML elements and CSS attributes in a logical top-down layout.
     * Combined sections "search engine optimization" "social media marketing" and "online reputation" into HTML elements "content" and "content-box".
     * Added comments in HTML and CSS code marking where sections start and end.